NLESC-quantum/rascil/docker/kubernetes/README.md

 ### Run in Minikube

+Relevant kubernetes files and example bash script are found in `docker/kubernetes` (same directory where this README is located).
+The following guide assumes that you are executing the commands from that directory.

 #### 1. Start minikube by mounting the directory that contains the MS.
    The following command will mount it to `/mnt/data`

 ``` bash
 minikube start --mount=true --mount-string="<local-data-dir>:/mnt/data"
 ```
-where `local-data-dir` is the full path to the directory containing your data, which you want to mount.
+where `local-data-dir` is the full path to the directory, which you want to mount.
+Normally, this directory contains the data (e.g. MeasurementSet) that you want to feed to the RASCIL pipeline (e.g. continuum imaging pipeline), which you want to run.
 You can add additional arguments to the command, e.g. `--driver=docker`, if needed.

 #### 2. Create the persistent volume and claim